smart-on-fhir/cumulus-library/docs/aws-setup.md

 for creating such a datastore is available for testing purposes if you don't already have one.

-The cloudformation template in the sample database's Cloudformation template should have the appropriate permissions set for all the services.
+The sample database's CloudFormation template should have the appropriate permissions set for all the services.
 If you need to configure an IAM policy manually, you will need to ensure the AWS profile you are using has the following permissions: